Asynchronous adaptive networks: Synchronous Multi-Agent Adaptation and Learning

 Network cooperation can be exploited to solve adaptation, learning, and optimization problems in a decentralized manner in response to streaming data.
 To explain how cooperation can be achieved, we start by associating with each agent $k$ a twice-differentiable cost function $J_k(w) : \real^{M\times 1} \mapsto \real$.
 The objective of the network of agents is to seek the unique minimizer of the aggregate cost function, $J^\glob(w)$, defined by \eqref{eqn:aggregatecostdef}.
 Now, however, we seek a {\em distributed} (as opposed to a centralized) solution.
 In a distributed implementation, each agent $k$ can only rely on its own data and on data from its neighbors.

 We continue to assume that $J^\glob(w)$ satisfies the conditions of Assumptions \ref{assumption:costfunctions} and \ref{assumption:smoothness} with parameters $\{\nu_d, \delta_d, \tau_d\}$, with the subscript ``d'' now used to indicate that these parameters are related to the distributed implementation.
 Under these conditions, the cost $J^\glob(w)$ will have a unique minimizer, which we continue to denote by $w^o$.
 For simplicity of presentation, we will also assume in the remainder of this chapter that the individual costs $J_k(w)$ are strongly convex as well.
 These costs can be distinct across the agents or they can all be identical, i.e., $J_k(w) \equiv J(w)$ for $k=1,2,\dots,N$; in the latter situation, the problem of minimizing \eqref{eqn:aggregatecostdef} would correspond to the case in which the agents work together to optimize the same cost function.
 If we let $w_k^o$ denote the minimizer of $J_k(w)$, we continue to assume for this exposition that each $J_k(w)$ is also minimized at $w^o$: \be w_{k}^o\equiv w^o,\;\;\;k=1,2,\ldots,N \ee The case where the individual costs are only convex and need not be strongly convex is discussed in \cite{NOW2014,ProcIEEE2014,chen2013}; most of the results and conclusions continue to hold but the derivations become more technical.
 Likewise, the case in which the individual costs need not share minimizers is discussed in these references.
-There are nevertheless important situations in practice where the minimizers of individual costs coincide with each other.
-For instance, examples abound where agents need to work cooperatively to attain a common objective such as tracking a target, locating a food source, or evading a predator (see, e.g., \cite{Tu11,catmay11,sayedSPM}).
-This scenario is also common in machine learning problems \cite{Bish2007,theo2008,Dekel8,Agarwal8,Tow11,Predd06} when data samples at the various agents are generated by a common distribution parameterized by some vector, $w^o$.
-One such situation is illustrated in the next example.
+In that case, as was already shown in \cite{Chen2013}, the iterates $\w_{k,i}$ by the individual agents will not approach the minimizer $w^o$ of (\ref{eqn:aggregatecostdef}), but rather the minimizer $w^{\star}$ of a weighted aggregate function with some positive scaling weights $\{q_k\}$.
+This function was defined in Eq.
+(57b) of \cite{ProcIEEE2014}.
+It was also explained in \cite{ProcIEEE2014} how this convergence property adds a useful degree of freedom to the operation of the network, and how it can be exploited advantageously to steer the network to converge to desirable limit points, including to $w^o$, through the selection of the combination policy $A$ (which determines the scaling weights $\{q_k\}$ in the weighted aggregate cost).